Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 }

-You can save the image to check the detection result:
+You can save the processed image to verify the detection results:

 public static void saveRGBMat(Mat rgb) {